Six ways to use AI right now to create better marketing emails

 Instead of staring at a blank page, in seconds, you’ll have several paragraphs of copy to consider.
 Will it be exactly what you want to say to the subscriber in your brand’s voice?
 Not necessarily.
 But it’s a time-efficient way to get to where you want the copy to be.

-While this AI is fast, it’s not always accurate.
+Although this AI is fast, it’s not always accurate.
 So, along with editing for the tone reflective of your brand, check to see that what the chatbot has produced is correct.
 Do not simply cut and paste.
-That could be trouble.
+That tactic could be trouble.

 You can also use AI to help you use a copy approach that worked before with this set of subscribers.
 Just as you can ask for subject lines with the highest open rates, do the same for headlines and the rest of the text portions of the email.
 What yielded the best CTR for another email on a sale, webinar, or new product information might be useful in this case.